grafana/mimir/docs/sources/architecture/query-scheduler.md

 ## Benefits of using the query-scheduler

-The query-scheduler enables scaling of query-frontends.
-The query-frontend comes with some challenges when it comes to scaling it.
-To learn more about the query-frontend scalability limits, refer to [Why query-frontend scalability is limited]({{<relref "./query-frontend.md#why-query-frontend-scalability-is-limited">}}).
+Query-scheduler enables the scaling of query-frontends.
+You might experience challenges when you scale query-frontend.
+To learn more about query-frontend scalability limits, refer to [Why query-frontend scalability is limited]({{<relref "./query-frontend.md#why-query-frontend-scalability-is-limited">}}).

 ### How query-scheduler solves query-frontend scalability limits